Boro–Garo languages: Sub groups

-Old Hajong may have been a Garo-Boro language.
+Old Hajong may have been a Bodo–Garo language.

-Barman is a recently discovered Garo-Boro language.
+Barman is a recently discovered Bodo–Garo language.

 Boro is an associate official language of the state of Assam.
 Kokborok (Tripuri) is one of the official languages of the state of Tripura.
 Garo is an associate official language of Meghalaya.
 Megam has been strongly influenced by Khasic languages, while Deori-Chutia by the Idu Mishmi language.

 Languages of the family feature verb-final word order.
 There is some flexibility in the order of the arguments, but a nominative–accusative distinction is marked with post-nominal clitics.
 The languages also prefix classifiers to numerals modifying nouns. tense, aspect and mood are indicated using verbal suffixes.

 Origins

-The linkage of the Garo-Boro languages with Konyak and Jingphaw languages suggest that proto-Garo-Boro entered Assam from somewhere to the northeast.
-It has been proposed that the proto-Garo-Boro language was a lingua franca of different linguistic communities, not all of who were native speakers, and that it began as a creolized lingua franca.
-This would account for the highly reduced morphology of Garo–Boro, with what morphology is present mostly being regular, loosely bound, and with transparent etymology, typical signs of recent origin.
+The linkage of the Boro–Garo languages with Konyak and Jingphaw languages suggest that proto-Boro-Garo entered Assam from somewhere to the northeast.
+It has been proposed that the proto-Boro-Garo language was a lingua franca of different linguistic communities, not all of who were native speakers, and that it began as a creolized lingua franca.
+This would account for the highly reduced morphology of Boro–Garo, with what morphology is present mostly being regular, loosely bound, and with transparent etymology, typical signs of recent origin.